amandasystems/incremental-parikh-images/Report.md

 \end{lemma}
 \begin{proof}
-It follows trivially that $\Split$ preserves staisfiability immediately from arithmetic axioms; a positive integer is either 0 or greater than 0.
+It follows trivially that $\Split$ preserves staisfiability immediately from arithmetic axioms; a non-negative integer is either 0 or greater than 0.
 Therefore, if a formula is satisifiable, at least one of its splits has to be for any given term.
 \end{proof}